zahiernasrudin/malaytextr/README.md

 ### Malay stop words

-In the development version, there is a data frame of Malay stop words:
+There is a data frame of Malay stop words:

 ``` r
 malaystopwords